andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 <leader>wI  - Pin Haskell imports
 c-w I       - resize/fit floatwin height width
-1<c-w>x     - swap window with the one above/at top of screen (2 is below) go, c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it
+1<c-w>x     - swap window with the one above/at top of screen (2 is below) go    - bufferlist: c-j/k, c-x - close a buffer in the ctrlP buffer list without opening it c-ov/h to open offer in split

 ### Window scrolling
 c-e/y       - up/down